Pinnacle Films

 Pinnacle Films is a film distribution company and film studios, located in Helensvale, Gold Coast, Australia.

 Pinnacle Films manages theatrical, digital and physical releases of both Australian and international films within Australia, New Zealand and the South Pacific Islands.

-Pinnacle Films Studios is Pinnacle Films’ independent production facility.
-Feature film and television productions housed at the studios have included Mortal Kombat 2, The Portable Door and Young Rock, plus numerous independent films.
+Pinnacle Studios is Pinnacle Films’ independent production facility.
+Feature film and television productions housed at the studios include Monarch: Legacy of Monsters, Mortal Kombat II, The Portable Door and Young Rock, plus numerous independent films.

 History

 Pinnacle Films was founded in 2008 by Sherard Kingston, as a division of All Interactive Distribution: one of Australia’s largest distributors of physical format media.
 Pinnacle Films began as an independent distributor acquiring both international and Australian feature films.

-In 2021, Pinnacle Films opened Pinnacle Films Studios, consisting of three sound stages and production offices, as an answer to mounting demand for production facilities on the Gold Coast.
+In 2021, Pinnacle Films opened Pinnacle Studios, consisting of three sound stages and production offices, as an answer to mounting demand for production facilities on the Gold Coast.

+In 2026, Pinnacle Studios will expand its offering with the opening of two purpose-built sound stages spanning more than 4,365m² (46,985 sq ft), alongside a four-level production office complex exceeding 3,319m² (35,725 sq ft).
+The facility will also feature dedicated green rooms, dressing rooms, a private 36-seat DCI-compliant screening room, secure underground parking, and a premium private event space with rooftop terrace available for hire.